Why CRO is hard for startups and low‑traffic websites (and how to overcome it)

 • To afford visitors, you need a good conversion rate.

-So how do you improve your conversion rate if you have low traffic?
+So, how do you improve your conversion rate if you have low traffic?
 You need to solve two problems:

 2. How can you measure what works?
 High‑traffic websites rely on A/B tests to measure whether their changes make a statistically significant difference.
+But reaching statistical significance becomes much harder—or impossible—when you don’t have enough traffic.

 Let’s tackle those two problems in turn.